 The Commission on Arbitration and ADR is ICC's rule-making body and unique think tank in the field of international dispute resolution.
 The commission drafts and revises the various ICC rules for dispute resolution, including the ICC Rules of Arbitration, the ICC ADR Rules, the ICC Dispute Board Rules, and the ICC Rules for Expertise.
 In its research capacity, it proposes new policies in the interest of efficient and cost-effective dispute resolution and provides useful tools for the conduct of dispute resolution.
 It also produces reports and guidelines on legal, procedural and practical aspects of dispute resolution, which are published regularly in electronic format, in the ICC Bulletin, or in separate booklets.

-After having successfully launched the 2012 ICC Rules of Arbitration, the Commission on Arbitration and ADR approved the new ICC Mediation Rules, which will replace the ADR Rules.
-The ICC Mediation Rules will be launched on 4 December 2013 in Paris and come into force on 1 January 2014.
-The Commission is currently also reviewing the ICC Rules for Expertise and the ICC Dispute Board Rules, by the same dedicated Task Force which revised the ADR Rules.
+After having successfully launched the 2012 ICC Rules of Arbitration, the Commission on Arbitration and ADR approved the new ICC Mediation Rules, which replaced the ADR Rules.
+The ICC Mediation Rules were launched on 4 December 2013 in Paris and came into force on 1 January 2014.
+The Commission also approved the ICC Expert Rules and is reviewing the ICC Dispute Board Rules and DocDex Rules.

 Other recent developments of the ICC Commission on Arbitration and ADR include the release of a new edition of its Guide to National Procedures for Recognition and Enforcement of Awards under the New York Convention.
 This enlarged and updated edition now covers 79 Country Answers and takes account of recent legal developments.